zhichaoxu04/MESA/README.md

 | Not N/A Count         |  595   |  100    |  95  |  74    |
 | N/A                   | 5834   |  877    | 841  | 658    |
 | Total                 | 6429   |  977    | 936  | 732    |
+> Raw represents the original data after being `dplyr::inner_joined` with the baseline demographic data.
+DNA represents the original data after being `dplyr::inner_joined` with the DNA data.
+RNA represents the original data after being `dplyr::inner_joined` with the RNA data.
+DNA+RNA represents the original data after being `dplyr::inner_joined` with both the DNA and RNA data.

 ## DNA Methylomics
 #### Study Report